-Treasurer – Chuck Walsh, Eatonton; Retired, Commercial Real Estate Appraisal; Development and Finance Committees.
+Treasurer – Chuck Walsh, Eatonton; Retired, Commercial Real Estate Appraisal; Chair, Development committee; and Finance/Investment committee.

 - Nicholas Beadles, II, PhD, Milledgeville; Professor, Georgia College & State University; Development, Finance/Investment, Grounds/Facilities committees

-- Carl Blount, Athens; Owner, Insurance Agency; Development and Finance Committee.
+- Carl Blount, Athens; Owner, Insurance Agency; Development and Finance/Investment committees.